frocentric/wordpress/web/app/plugins/wpematico_professional/readme.txt

 * You will be notify when there is a new version then you can automatically upgrade from wordpress plugins page.

 == Changelog ==
+= 2.5 Mar 31, 2020 =
+* Added a new feature to parse and flip the paragraphs of each post content.
+* Improves a new Meta-Box to Custom Content Parsers with striping phrases features.
+* Fixes an error in Remove last HTML tag feature.

 = 2.4 Oct 28, 2019 =
 * Fixes an error in ramdon rewrite feature.